webmachinelearning/prompt-api/README.md

 * Similarly for `HTMLVideoElement`, even a single frame might not yet be downloaded when the prompt API is called.
 In such cases, calling into the prompt API will force at least a single frame's worth of video to download.
 (The intent is to behave the same as `createImageBitmap(videoEl)`.)

-* Text prompts can also be done via `{ type: "text", data: aString }`, instead of just `aString`.
+* Text prompts can also be done via `{ type: "text", content: aString }`, instead of just `aString`.
 This can be useful for generic code.

-* Attempting to supply an invalid combination, e.g. `{ type: "audio", data: anImageBitmap }`, `{ type: "image", data: anAudioBuffer }`, or `{ type: "text", data: anArrayBuffer }`, will reject with a `TypeError`.
+* Attempting to supply an invalid combination, e.g. `{ type: "audio", content: anImageBitmap }`, `{ type: "image", content: anAudioBuffer }`, or `{ type: "text", content: anArrayBuffer }`, will reject with a `TypeError`.

-* Attempting to give an image or audio prompt with the `"assistant"` role will currently reject with a `"NotSupportedError"` `DOMException`.
-(Although as we explore multimodal outputs, this restriction might be lifted in the future.)
+* As described [above](#customizing-the-role-per-prompt), you can also supply a `role` value in these objects, so that the full form is `{ role, type, content }`.
+However, for now, using any role besides the default `"user"` role with an image or audio prompt will reject with a `"NotSupportedError"` `DOMException`.
+(As we explore multimodal outputs, this restriction might be lifted in the future.)

 ### Structured output or JSON output